Where can you get OnlineJobs.ph data at scale?

 The OnlineJobs.ph Actor ships with the same three guarantees as every Directory Datasets dataset:

 - Strict Zod schema validation on every record before billing.
-Records that fail are dropped, not silently massaged.
-You don't pay for garbage.

 - Deterministic extraction — no headless browser, no LLM-based field guessing.
-Same input, same output, every run.

 Combined, these mean a recurring delta-mode run can power production systems without a babysitter.

-Two things this dataset is not
+What this dataset is not

 To set expectations honestly: